-It is very important that RA is treated as early and aggressively as possible to put out the “fire” in patients’ joints.
+It is very important that Rheumatoid Arthritis is treated as early and aggressively as possible to put out the “fire” in patients’ joints.
 This prevents further joint damage that can ultimately have crippling effects, and can reduce the risk of other problems associated with chronic inflammation, such as heart disease.

-People usually notice the first signs of RA between the ages of 25 and 50.
+People usually notice the first signs of Rheumatoid Arthritis between the ages of 25 and 50.
 The disease is about three times more common in women than men.

 Rheumatoid arthritis causes pain and swelling in the joints.
 This causes them to feel stiff and sore, especially in the morning.
 Rheumatoid arthritis usually starts slowly and affects only a few joints.
 It might start in a knee, a wrist, the hands, or even the feet.
 Over weeks to months, it can start to affect other joints.

-In some people, RA seems to jump around from joint to joint.
+In some people, Rheumatoid Arthritis seems to jump around from joint to joint.
 One day one joint will be stiff and sore, and then the next day that joint feels fine but something else is sore.
 When this happens, people might start to feel like they’re going crazy.
-Some patients describe RA as having a mind of its own.
+Some patients describe Rheumatoid Arthritis as having a mind of its own.

-Although it’s rare, RA can sometimes seem to appear suddenly overnight.
+Although it’s rare, Rheumatoid Arthritis can sometimes seem to appear suddenly overnight.
 Those unlucky people might go to bed feeling well, but in the morning they might feel like they can’t get out of bed.